TRAUMA THERAPY FOR WOMEN

 We will also check in with regards to any lingering, intense feelings of anxiety, shame and guilt, to name a few, that may be associated with the trauma you endured and help you overcome them.

-Islamic Therapy for trauma
+Thérapie Islamique for trauma

 Trauma therapy from an Islamic perspective with me, puts the wealth of knowledge from the Qu’ran, Ahadiths and Seerah concerning mental health issues and their treatment, at the very centre of the healing process.
-I use TEAM-CBT (see above) as the framework that integrates these teachings, to help you attain recovery and spiritual growth, In Sha Allah.
+I use TEAM-CBT (see above) as the framework that integrates these teachings, to help you attain recovery et spiritual growth, In Sha Allah.

 I believe that trauma therapy that will work for you, In Sha Allah, has to be customized to meet your unique difficulties and needs, including when it comes to the use of specific Islamic knowledge and practices both in the processing and healing stages of trauma work.